MiguelArenas/sgwe-project/README.md

 SGWE requires CoalEvol (https://github.com/MiguelArenas/coalevol) and INDELible (http://abacus.gene.ucl.ac.uk/software/indelible/).
 A user-friendly GUI is included with the package.

+To download SGWE I recommend use the Chrome browser.
+Then go to releases and click on the desired files (SGWE7.3.5.zip; do not download Source code files because they only include a readme).

 Citation

 Arenas M, Posada D. 2014.
 Simulation of Genome-wide Evolution under Heterogeneous Substitution models and Complex Multispecies Coalescent Histories.
 Molecular Biology and Evolution 31 (5): 1295-1301.